 Black Rhinos have fewer than 200 left in the world.
 These species face many threats like poaching, loss of habitat, and human-animal conflict.

-Saving Black Rhino is important because the rhinos are an important source of food for other animals and plants found in habitat areas where rhinos reside.
+Saving Black rhinos is important because the rhinos are an important source of food for other animals and plants found in habitat areas where rhinos reside.

 It is also important to the rhino populations because they help maintain the genetic diversity of the species.
 These rhino species are very important to the ecosystem, and we need to do everything we can to save them.